-There is no age limit for this program, except in Madrid where the age limit is 35.
+The upper age limit is 60 years old.
+(The previous upper age limit of 35 for Madrid is no longer in effect.)
 Language assistants work 12 to 16 hours a week at elementary, secondary or language schools between October 1 and May 31.
-The monthly stipend is 700€ if placed outside of Madrid and 1,000€ if placed in Madrid.
+The monthly stipend is 700€ if placed outside of Madrid (with 12 teaching hours) and 1,000€ if placed in Madrid (with 16 teaching hours).
 Renewing for another year is possible.

-Not all regions of Spain participate in this program.
-You cannot choose the regions of Cataluña or Valencia, the Canary Islands, or the Spanish cities of Ceuta and Melilla on the northern coast of Africa.
-If you had your heart set on Barcelona, sorry!
-Also keep in mind that some autonomous regions, such as the Balearic Islands, Galicia, Navarra, and País Vasco have two official languages so you may not actually use Spanish as much in these areas.
-If you are placed in these regions, it would be worthwhile to start learning Catalan, Galician or Basque.
+All 17 regions of Spain and the autonomous cities of Ceuta and Melilla in North Africa now participate in this program, although Cantabria suddenly cancelled their program for 2016-17.
+Keep in mind that some regions, such as Catalonia, Valencia, the Balearic Islands, Galicia, Navarra, and País Vasco have two official languages so you may not actually use Spanish as much in these areas.
+If you are placed in these regions, it would be worthwhile to start learning Catalan, Galician, or Basque.

-There is no application fee and the deadline is April 1, 2014.
+There is no application fee and the deadline is in April.